 Administrative Assistant: Carrie Stevens

 Dr. Yuhang Rong transitioned to the role of Assistant Vice Provost for Global Affairs on July 1, 2014, after eight years of service as Assistant Dean for the Neag School of Education at the University of Connecticut.
-Dr. Rong was then appointed as Assistant Vice President in February 2016.
+Dr. Rong was then appointed as Assistant Vice President in February 2016, and subsequently Associate Vice President in July 2017.
 He also holds the position of Associate Professor in Residence in Educational Leadership at the University of Connecticut.

 Dr. Rong earned his B.A. in English from East China Normal University (华东师范大学), his M.A. in Education Administration from West Virginia University, and his Ph.D. in Professional Higher Education Administration from the University of Connecticut, with partial completion from the University of Wisconsin-Madison.